tpmatthes/scroll-reaction/README.md

   // this.status
 });

-// If you reorder or delete elements on the page,
+// If you add, reorder or delete emitter or listener elements,
 // you should refresh the cache reaction.refresh();